AntibodyEngineers/2025-Antibodies-and-AI/RFAntibody-notes.md

 docker build -t rfantibody .
 ```
 > [!TIP]
-> With a multiuser system images and containers should specify the users image and container.
+> With a multiuser system, images and containers should specify the users image and container.
+For example:

 ```bash
 docker build -t rfantibody_username .